-The Company was incorporated under the Business Corporations Act of British Columbia in 1978 and is a publicly traded company on the TSX Venture Exchange ("TSX-V") under the symbol "VAN".
-The Company is also listed on the Stuttgart, Munich and Frankfurt Exchanges.
+The Company was incorporated under the Business Corporations Act of British Columbia in 1978 and is a publicly traded company on the TSX Venture Exchange ("TSX-V") under the symbol "VGLD".
 In May 2017, the Company changed its name to Vangold Mining Corp.
 The Company's head office, as well as registered and records offices, is located at Suite 1000 - 409 Granville Street, Vancouver, British Columbia, Canada, V6C 1T2.

-The Company is exploring the historical El Pinguico Mine to evaluate its potential to support production from stockpile and in situ mineralized material, and continuing exploration on its other mineral concessions located in the State of Guanajuato, Mexico.
+The Company is exploring the historical El Pinguico Mine to evaluate its potential to support production from both stockpile and in situ mineralized material, while continuing exploration on its other mineral concessions located in the State of Guanajuato, Mexico.

 The Company has two subsidiaries: Obras Mineras El Pinguico S.A. de C.V. ("OMP"), which was incorporated on March 7, 2017, and CanMex Silver S.A. de C.V. ("CanMex Silver"), which was incorporated on January 31, 2017.
-OMP holds the El Pinguico, El Carmen Patito I and II mineral concessions located within 15 kilometres ("km") of Guanajuato, Mexico.
-CanMex Silver holds the Analy I and II, located 25 km from San Miguel de Allende, as well as the El Ruso, Camilla and Ysabela mineral concessions.
+OMP holds the El Pinguico, Segunda Ampliación Pinguico, Patito I and II mineral concessions located within 15 kilometres ("km") of Guanajuato, Mexico.
+CanMex Silver holds the Analy I and II, located 25 km east of San Miguel de Allende, as well as the El Ruso, and Ysabela mineral concessions located within the state of Guanajuato, some 200km east of Guanajuato city, and the Camilla mineral concession located near the El Ruso and Ysabela claims but in the state of Queretero.
 See Exploration and Development below.